 At Donahue Home Inspections, we provide affordable, prompt radon testing services that are ideal for residential and commercial property owners.
 With our expert testing, you’ll be able to ensure that your indoor air is safe.
 We are committed to providing quality of radon testing and related services to all of our clients.
 Our testing practices are in accordance with requirements in the state of Illinois.
 To have your property professionally tested, call Donahue Home Inspections to schedule an appointment today.

 Get A Quote Today

-Contact us today to hear more about our Chicago Home Inspection services.
-We cover the Chicago, IL area and surrounding suburbs
+Contact us today to hear more about our Fox Valley Home Inspection services.
+We cover the Fox Valley, IL area and surrounding suburbs

 This mode enables people with epilepsy to use the website safely by eliminating the risk of seizures that result from flashing or blinking animations and risky color combinations.

 Improves website's visuals

 This mode adjusts the website for the convenience of users with visual impairments such as Degrading Eyesight, Tunnel Vision, Cataract, Glaucoma, and others.

 Cognitive Disability Mode